KPhii/KPhii/README.md

 - 👋 Hi, I’m @KPhii, a student from Germany
 - 👀 I’m interested in drawing, music, birds, maths,...
 All kinds of things!
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning Rust and Javascript
-- 🛠  Current Project(s): Textbased-RPG
 - 📫 How to reach me;  Discord: KPhii#5487

 <!---